-/hile Queen Elizabeth visited for leisure.
-Dedan Kimathi used it as a hideout as he fought the colonialists waterfall that is part of the attractions at the Queen's Cave in Nyeri County.
+ttractions The historical site has commanding vistas as well as wildlife waterfall that is part of the attractions at the Queen's Cave in Nyeri County.
 The cave was used by au Mau fighter Dedan Kimathi during the struggle for freedom.
-FILE I NATION f Field Marshal Dedan Kimathi and Queen Elizabeth were to meet at the one place in the Aberdare Forest that osted them at different times, ley would both have a reason to nile, and to grieve.
+FILE I NATION

+Mau Mau veterans grumble over name as Queen's Cave pulls crowds f Field Marshal Dedan Kimathi and Queen Elizabeth were to meet at the one place in the Aberdare Forest that osted them at different times, sey would both have a reason to nile, and to grieve.